 Human soy consumption is linked to a decreased risk of developing breast cancer in women and prostate cancer in men.
 It is even not harmful to women who have been diagnosed with breast cancer to consume soy products.

 Most people can eat soy products without experiencing any adverse effects.
 The handful of people who may experience thyroid issues should not despair.
-All they have to do is decrease the amount of goitrogen-containing foods (soy, broccoli, kale, etc.) and replace with iodine-rich vegetables.
+All they have to do is decrease the amount of goitrogen-containing foods (soy, broccoli, kale, etc.) and replace them with iodine-rich vegetables.
+In case you are wondering, iodine-rich veggies include seaweeds, keeps, and other sea veggies

 Vegan Keto Diet Recipe Examples